-I am currently leading the creation of the Advanced Characterization of Devices Group through the SPARC-II project.
-The group utilizes frequency domain techniques such as Intesnity Modulated Photovoltage Spectroscopy (IMVS), or time resolved measurement such as Transient Photovoltage Decay and photo-CELIV to characterize carrier transport, recombination and mobility in photovoltaic devices, with a particular interest in quantifying loss mechanisms when increasing device size from lab scale to pilot scale, and in the characterization of degradation mechanisms.
+As part of the SPECIFIC-IKC, Sêr Solar, and SPARC II research projects, my research area focuses on solution processed photovoltaic materials and device physics.
+My PV research group utilizes frequency domain techniques such as Impedance Spectroscopy or Intensity Modulated Photovoltage Spectroscopy (IMVS); or time resolved measurements such as Transient Photovoltage/Photocurrent Decay and photo-CELIV, to characterize carrier transport, recombination and mobility in photovoltaic devices, with a particular interest in quantifying loss mechanisms when increasing device size from lab scale to pilot scale, and in the characterization of degradation mechanisms.

-I am currently undergraduate admissions tutor for Materials Enginering.
+I am currently undergraduate admissions tutor for Materials Engineering.
 Please get in touch if you want to study Materials by the beach!